This section offers information about copyright and teaching.

 Presenting music or audio record is allowed.
 Record can be reproduced for example from the CD or internet.
 Presenting music publicly requires permission for example from the artist and the producer.

 Film works and plays can’t be presented without permission.
 In videos it is always considered if the work is film work or not.
 For this subject there is no practical guidelines.
-Permission for presenting film works can be acquired from Tuotos ry (Finnish film works) and M&M Viihdepalvelu Oy (International film works)
+Permission for presenting film works can be acquired from APFI ry and M&M Viihdepalvelu Oy (International film works)

 Web page which doesn’t include moving pictures can be presented in teaching.